GrantBirki/cah-generator/README.md

   A custom Cards Against Humanity generator specifically designed around having your cards professionally printed
 </p>

+## Turbo Quick Start ⭐

+Generating your own custom CAH deck:

+1. Make sure all the cards you want to generate are up-to-date in the `cards/deck_<#>` folder
+2. Run `script/deck --deck=#` (the number of the deck you want to generate)
+3. Your deck zip will be placed in the `decks/` folder

+### Creating a new deck

+Need to create a new deck?
+No problem!
+Just run `script/deck --create=#` (the number of the deck you want to create)

+From here you can now edit the `.txt` files in the `cards/deck_<#>` folder to add your own cards.

 ## Editing Cards 📝

-The first step you need to do before generating your cards is editing or creating them!
+Here is some brief info on creating your own cards:

-- Edit one line at a time seperated by a new line in the `cards/` directory
+- Edit one line at a time seperated by a new line in the `cards/deck_#/` directory
 - `black.txt` controls the black cards to generate
 - `white.txt` controls the white cards to generate
 - `info.txt` controls meta data about the deck (e.g. the name of the deck, version, etc)

-> Note: Whether you use the `single-card-output` or `multi-card-output` option, the card data will both be pulled from the `cards/` folder.
-Each method has different formatting options so keep that in mind.
-If you want to do something crazy with your cards you will likely lock yourself into the `multi-card-output` option.
-If you want a very basic deck that is easily printable, you will need to keep your cards very simple and go with the `single-card-output` option.

 ### Custom Card attributes